top of page

 - James Sohr , operanews.com

 Praised for her “ripe mezzo of polished sheen and warmth,” mezzo-soprano Claire Shackleton is known for her colorful tone and magnetic stage presence.
-Passionate about early music, chamber and symphonic works, Claire’s current season will feature Handel’s Messiah and Beethoven’s Symphony No. 9 with the Louisiana Philharmonic Orchestra, and Vivaldi’s Gloria with Crescent City Chamber Music Festival.
-Claire has also enjoyed multiple appearances in the inaugural season of multimedia chamber opera ballet company, Verismo Opera, featuring her role debut as Ioanna in Tchaikovsky’s Maid of Orleans, among others, and looks forward to an upcoming performance of Annina in Der Rosenkavalier with New Orleans Opera Association.
+Passionate about early music, chamber and symphonic works, Claire’s upcoming season will feature performances of Manuel de Falla’s El sombrero de tres picos and Beethoven’s Missa Solemnis with the Louisiana Philharmonic Orchestra and Handel’s Messiah with Highland Park Presbyterian Chorale.
+Claire also looks forward to returning to the new chamber opera ballet company, Marigny Opera Ballet, in her first appearance as Dido in Purcell’s Dido and Aeneas after her company debuts last season as Ioanna in Tchaikovsky’s Maid of Orleans and Banquo in the original production Tomorrow and Tomorrow

 Throughout her career, Ms. Shackleton has been excited to pursue the opportunity to perform new works for the stage and concert hall including the Kentucky Opera workshop of Ben Moore’s Enemies, A Love Story as Tamara, Logan Skelton’s Letters to Santa presented by Loyola University New Orleans, Stacy Garrop's work The Book of American Poetry Volume III with the Dallas Voices of Change New Music Ensemble, a setting of Rilke poetry by Tucker Fuller titled The Book of Hours with New Resonance Orchestra, and Book of Saints by Tucker Fuller with the Marigny Opera Ballet.